Blockstream/green_ios/README.md

 Install Xcode and brew if not installed, then

-* brew update && brew install ninja automake autoconf libtool gnu-sed python3 wget pkg-config swig (optional)
+* brew update && brew install ninja automake autoconf libtool gnu-sed python3 wget pkg-config swig (optional) gnu-getopt (if on osx)
-* pip3 install --user -r tools/requirements.txt
+* pip3 install --user meson
 * xcode-select --install

 You may also need to change your PATH environment variable to add $HOME/Library/Python/3.6/bin